lgili/python-packaging-tool/README.md

 2) Download the source code from github and extract it to your computer
 3) Optionally set up a virtual environment and enable it
 4) Run `python -m pip install <path>` replacing `<path>` with the path to the directory extracted in step 2.
 On linux and mac use `python3` instead
-5) Run `pbt startproject` to create a new project.
+5) Run `ppt startproject` to create a new project.
 This will prompt you for some inputs and then will create a hello world package, packaging files and build_system directory.
-6) You can then run `pbt run` to execute the package.
+6) You can then run `ppt run` to execute the package.
 You can also execute the package like you normally would with a python package.
-7) Run `pbt freeze` which will call PyInstaller and generate a packaged executable for your application in `target`.
+7) Run `ppt freeze` which will call PyInstaller and generate a packaged executable for your application in `target`.
 Try running it to make sure it works.
-8) Run `pbt installer` to create an installer for your application that you can distribute.
+8) Run `ppt installer` to create an installer for your application that you can distribute.

 More detailed information can be found in the [FBS tutorial](https://github.com/mherrmann/fbs-tutorial)